Oxfordshire in the 1754 British general election: Campaign

 The candidates in 1754 were two Tories, Sir James Dashwood (who was standing for re-election) and The Viscount Wenman; and two Whigs, Viscount Parker (heir to the Earl of Macclesfield) and Sir Edward Turner.
 The other major local grandees, the Duke of Marlborough and Earl Harcourt, joined Macclesfield in backing the two Whigs, while the Earl of Abingdon and Earl of Lichfield supported the two Tories.

+A major player in the election was Lady Susanna Keck whose husband was an MP and they owned the manor of Great Tew.
+She was annoyed that the 1750 election had gone to the Whigs and she was determined that it should be righted in 1754.
+She set out to out manoeuver the opposition.
+Her house entertained guests and she was attacked in the popular press.
+She was said to be "the opposition" and it was said that she was the best candidate.

-Both sides spent extravagantly: Prime Minister Henry Pelham promised £7,000 of government funds towards the Whigs' expenses, while the Tories spent £20,000 (of which £8,000 was raised by public subscription).
+Both sides were said to have spent £20,000.
+Prime Minister Henry Pelham promised £7,000 of government funds towards the Whigs' expenses, while the Tories raised £8,000 by public subscription).

 Many commemorative objects were produced.
 A pot inscribed "Wenman & Dashwood Forever.
 1755" is in the Victoria and Albert Museum, and one inscribed "I say Wenman & Dashwood, friend.
 What say you?" is in the Ashmolean Museum.
 A glass inscribed "Hark Wenman & Dashwood Sr Watn & the old Interest forever." is in the Museum of London.

 Edward Gibbon referred to the election in his Memoirs of My Life and Writings, saying:

 "A general election was now approaching: the great Oxfordshire contest already blazed with all the malevolence of party-zeal.
 Magdalen College was devoutly attached to the old interest! and the names of Wenman and Dashwood were more frequently pronounced, than those of Cicero and Chrysostom."

 The Calendar (New Style) Act 1750 was one of the Tory issues in the election.
 Thomas Parker was the son of George Parker, 2nd Earl of Macclesfield, the astronomer who had chaired the committee stage of the bill in the House of Commons of Great Britain.
 Amongst the lampoons resulting was:His [Parker's] fine moving Speeches are nothing but Froth;